Match ends, Manchester United 0, Chelsea 0.

 "Sometimes we want to be flexible.
 We looked at Manchester United and we had games last season where we were the better team but lost to them on the counter-attack."

-On whether Cesar Azpilicueta should have been awarded a penalty: "Yeah, holding is allowed, but headlocks don't go on.
+On whether Cesar Azpilicueta should have been awarded a penalty: "Yeah, holding goes on, but headlocks don't.
 I don't know why VAR didn't take long and there's also a monitor to look at.
 I think if the referee goes to the monitor he gives a penalty."

 - 1de Gea